GLOBAL MARKETS-Stocks hit weekly highs as markets shrug off dismal U.S. jobs data

 The optimism contrasts with the economic data.
 U.S. unemployment numbers showed the coronavirus pandemic cost the economy 20.5 million jobs in April, the steepest plunge in payrolls since the Great Depression.
 The dollar extended gains against the yen and turned higher versus the euro on Friday after the U.S. jobs data came in better than expected.

+"The threat of a breakdown in negotiations for now at least has been averted," said CIBC's Stretch.
+Two-year U.S. Treasury yields hit record lows on Friday and fed fund futures implied the Federal Reserve could cut rates into negative territory this year, though officials have indicated they were not interested in setting negative rates.

+The 2-year note last fell 2/32 in price to yield 0.1528%, from 0.129%.
 Oil prices climbed as some countries moved ahead with plans to relax economic and social lockdowns imposed to halt the coronavirus pandemic, kindling market hopes for a boost in demand for crude and its products.
-U.S. crude recently rose 3.01% to $24.26 per barrel and Brent was at $29.92, up 1.56% on the day.

 - READ MORE ON: